Ringworld: Errors

 The opening chapter of the original paperback edition of Ringworld featured Louis Wu teleporting eastward around the Earth in order to extend his birthday.
 Moving in this direction would, in fact, make local time later rather than earlier, so that Wu would soon arrive in the early morning of the next calendar day.
 Niven was "endlessly teased" about this error, which he corrected in subsequent printings to show Wu teleporting westward.
 In his dedication to The Ringworld Engineers, Niven wrote, "If you own a first paperback edition of Ringworld, it's the one with the mistakes in it.
 It's worth money."

 After the publication of Ringworld, many fans identified numerous engineering problems in the Ringworld as described in the novel.
 One major one was that the Ringworld, being a rigid structure, was not actually in orbit around the star it encircled and would eventually drift, ultimately colliding with its sun and disintegrating.
 This led MIT students attending the 1971 Worldcon to chant, "The Ringworld is unstable!"
 Niven wrote the 1980 sequel The Ringworld Engineers in part to address these engineering issues.
-In it, the ring is found to have a system of attitude jets atop the rim walls, but the Ringworld has become gravely endangered because most of the jets have been removed by the natives, to power their interstellar ships.
-(The natives had forgotten the original purpose of the jets.)

 The second chapter refers to standard Earth gravity as 9.98 m/s2 (or even gives the unit as m/s [sic]), while standard Earth gravity is 9.81 m/s2.

 The fifth chapter refers to Nereid as Neptune's largest moon; the planet's largest moon is Triton.

 Influence

-"Ringworld", has become a generic term for such a structure, which is an example of what science fiction fans call a "Big Dumb Object", or more formally a megastructure.
+"Ringworld" has become a generic term for such a structure, which is an example of what science fiction fans call a "Big Dumb Object", or more formally a megastructure.
 Other science fiction authors have devised their own variants of Niven's Ringworld, notably Iain M. Banks' Culture Orbitals, best described as miniature Ringworlds, and the titular ring-shaped Halo structures of the video game series Halo.
-Such a mini-Ringworld appears in Star Wars: The Book of Boba Fett, Season 1, Episode 5.
+Such a mini-Ringworld appears in Star Wars: The Book of Boba Fett, season 1, episode 5..
+In the Paramount+ series Star Trek: Lower Decks season 4, episode 3, "In the Cradle of Vexilon", a Ringworld-like world is prominently featured.